Nickydoesthings/Vistran/README.md

  -translate it

- -overlay the translated text on the screenshot
+ -overlay the translated text onto the screenshot

  -provide a copy+paste-able version of the original text and the translated text.

-Currently only supports Japanese -> English, but many more languages are to come.

 **Requires an OpenAI API key:** To use this software, you'll need to input an OpenAI API key in the options menu.
 It is stored locally on your computer, so it is not shared with anyone except yourself.

+Currently supports a wide range of target languages, but only translates into English (for now).